albertdudek7/Mars_Web_Scraping/README.md

 # Web-Scraping Mars Data

-Identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
-You’ve also learned to scrape various types of information.
-These include HTML tables and recurring elements, like multiple news articles on a webpage.
+Identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup

 Deliverable 1: Scrape titles and preview text from Mars news articles.